vorontsann/2023-2-level-ctlr/lab_6_pipeline/README.rst

 with :py:class:`lab_6_pipeline.pipeline.StanzaAnalyzer`, then you must have made a mistake during either implementation of the model wrapper or markup extraction during pipeline execution.
-Note that all model wrappers must have identical interface, specified by ``LibraryWrapperProtocol``, and processing pipeline must only rely on that interface.
+Note that all model wrappers must have identical interface, specified by ``LibraryWrapper``, and processing pipeline must only rely on that interface.
 Pipeline must not rely on any library specific attributes or methods.

 Stage 5.
 Extract and visualize POS frequency statistics